MiniGPT-5: Interleaved Vision-and-Language Generation via Generative Vokens: Introduction

-Building on these techniques, our work signifies a transformative approach.
-As shown in Figure~\ref{fig:overview}, using ViT (Vision Transformer) and Qformer~\citep{li2023blip} along with the large language models, we adapt multimodal inputs into generative vokens, seamlessly combined with the high-resolution Stable Diffusion 2.1 model~\citep{rombach2021highresolution} for context-aware image generation.
+As shown in Fig.~\ref{fig:overview}, leveraging ViT (Vision Transformer) and Qformer~\cite{li2023blip}, alongside Large Language Models, we adapt multimodal inputs into generative vokens, seamlessly combined with the high-resolution Stable Diffusion 2.1 model~\cite{rombach2021highresolution} for context-aware image generation.
 Incorporating images as auxiliary input with instruction tuning approaches and pioneering both the text and image generation loss, we amplify the synergy between text and visuals.
+We experiment on the CC3M~\cite{sharma2018conceptual}, VIST~\cite{huang2016visual}, and MMDialog~\cite{feng2022mmdialog} datasets.
+Notably, \modelname shows superior performance across the two multimodal generation datasets.

-In summary, our contributions are primarily threefold: \begin{itemize} \item We propose to use multimodal encoders representing a novel and generic technique that has proved more effective than LLM and also inversion to generative vokens, and combine it with Stable Diffusion to generate interleaved vision-and-language outputs (multimodal language model that can do multimodal generation). \item We highlight a new two-staged training strategy for the description-free multimodal generation.
-The unimodal alignment stage harvests the high-quality text-aligned visual features from large text-image pairs.
-The multimodal learning stage ensures the visuals and text prompt can well coordinate for generation.
-The inclusion of classifier-free guidance during the training phase further refines generation quality. \item Compared with other multimodal generation models, we achieved state-of-the-art performance on the CC3M dataset.
-We also established unprecedented benchmarks on prominent datasets, including VIST and MMDialog. \end{itemize}
+In summary, our contributions are primarily threefold: \begin{itemize} \item We introduce a novel framework that leverages “generative vokens” to unify LLMs with Stable Diffusion, facilitating interleaved vision-and-language generation without relying on detailed image descriptions.
+We bridge the modality gap and improve the generation quality by using the loss of the latent diffusion model, the text generation loss, and the caption alignment loss together during training. \item We propose a new two-stage training strategy for description-free multimodal generation.
+The first stage focuses on extracting high-quality text-aligned visual features from large text-image pairs, while the second stage ensures optimal coordination between visual and textual prompts during generation.
+The inclusion of classifier-free guidance during training enhances the overall generation quality. \item \modelname achieves significant improvements over baseline methods on interleaved vision-and-language datasets, including VIST and MMDialog, and comparable results to the state-of-the-art on the single text-image pair dataset, CC3M.
+The human evaluation further shows that, compared with the two-stage baseline, \modelname can provide better generation in perspectives of appropriate texts (55\%), high-quality images (53\%), and coherent multimodal outputs (56\%). \end{itemize}